JarebPeabody10/scripts/README.md

 What is the main advantage of automating configuration with Ansible?

-The playbook implements the following tasks: Install docker.io, Install pip3, Install Docker python module
+The playbook implements the following tasks: Install docker.io, Install pip3, and Install Docker python module.

 # Target Machines & Beats